Revised January 5, 2021

 When Joshua sent spies to Jericho, Rahab protected them and helped them get out of town safely.
 Such was her faith not only in God’s power but also in his goodness that she asked the spies for protection in his name.
 By grace Salmon could marry her without making outcasts of his descendants.

 Even baby Obed displays God’s grace.
 He carried on the family line of Ruth’s late husband.
 He gave Ruth and Naomi access to his grandfather’s estate so that they could live comfortably.
-He restored Naomi’s faith and hope, being a grandson she could dote on.
+And he restored Naomi’s faith and hope, being a grandson she could dote on.

 God takes sin very seriously and punishes it vigorously, but his ultimate intention is always redemption.
 His judgment passes in a moment so that he can bestow mercy and grace eternally.